metio/terraform-provider-k8s/docs/resources/kafka_strimzi_io_kafka_mirror_maker_v1beta2.md

 Optional:

 - `authentication` (Attributes) Authentication configuration for connecting to the cluster. (see [below for nested schema](#nestedatt--spec--consumer--authentication))
-- `config` (Map of String) The MirrorMaker consumer config.
+- `config` (Dynamic) The MirrorMaker consumer config.
 Properties with the following prefixes cannot be set: ssl., bootstrap.servers, group.id, sasl., security., interceptor.classes (with the exception of: ssl.endpoint.identification.algorithm, ssl.cipher.suites, ssl.protocol, ssl.enabled.protocols).
 - `num_streams` (Number) Specifies the number of consumer stream threads to create.
 - `offset_commit_interval` (Number) Specifies the offset auto-commit interval in ms. Default value is 60000.
 - `tls` (Attributes) TLS configuration for connecting MirrorMaker to the cluster. (see [below for nested schema](#nestedatt--spec--consumer--tls))